If you’re into and financial planning or analysis, you must have heard about the Compound Annual Growth Rate (or CAGR).

 For example, suppose you invest USD 100 in gold in 2010 and then you invest the same amount again 2014, and your final gold value is USD 300 in 2020, then you can calculate the CAGR using the IRR function.

-This is something you can not do using RATE of IRR function.
+This is something you can not do using the RATE of IRR functions in Excel.

 However, to use IRR, you need to structure your data as shown below: